-My name is Mary O. Daly, a common name, because all the Irish families in the world, for several hundreds of years, have named their daughters, and sometimes their sons, after our Lady.
-When I was in a Catholic high school, I once took a math class with 12 students, five of whom were named Mary.
+Mary O. Daly, a common name, because all the Irish families in the world, for several hundreds of years, have named their daughters, and sometimes their sons, after our Lady.
+When she was in a Catholic high school, she once took a math class with 12 students, five of whom were named Mary.
 Although the name is less common now, it is a fashion not likely to die while Jesus lives.

 Among the innumerable host of Mary Dalys, there is one writer of enviable competence and considerable fame who has a poor reputation among orthodox Catholics.
-It has been suggested that I alter my own name so as not to be confused with her.
-I am Mary O. Daly
+It was suggested that Mary alter her own name so as not to be confused with her, so she added her middle initial.
+She is Mary O. Daly

-Still, I cannot leave her the first claim to a name that represents both the Emerald Isle and the Queen of Angels?
-With your help, I will redeem it.
+She was loathe to leave the to the other Mary Daly the first claim to a name that represents both the Emerald Isle and the Queen of Angels.
+With your help, she hoped to redeem it.

-I live in South Dakota where I have raised five children, meantime sending a few little ones on, and where I have also undertaken my small part towards cultural renewal, first by writing books about sentence diagrams so people can think more clearly, and then by writing the science texts I always wanted while I was teaching my own children.
-There are also math and history materials and other things in the works.
-I also print some of the writings of my immediate family, on poetry and science both.
+She lived in South Dakota where she raised five children, meantime sending a few little ones on, and where she sought to undertake her own small part towards cultural renewal, first by writing books about sentence diagrams so people can think more clearly, and then by writing the science texts she always wanted while teaching her own children.
+There are also math and history materials and among others.
+She also printed some of the writings of her immediate family, on poetry and science both.

-One more piece of background is relevant to the science materials which some people find controversial.
-I was out of the Church for a period of time, and although I do not discount the role of plain sinfulness in that episode, I maintain that some part of it was related to the incoherence of the common presentation of the relationship between faith and science.
-Since my return to the Church, I have resolved that nobody in my circle of influence will suffer that particular temptation.
-They don't.
+One more piece of background she felt was relevant to her science materials, which some people find controversial.
+She was out of the Church for a period of time, and although she did not discount the role of plain sinfulness in that episode, she maintained that some part of it was related to the incoherence of the common presentation of the relationship between faith and science.
+After her return to the Church, she resolved that nobody in her circle of influence would suffer that particular temptation.

-That is a seminal part of my mission, and not only mine, but one that family connections have made particularly salient because these connections have provided me with an unusual collection of insights that are not generally available together, although each one is in the public domain.
+She saw that as a seminal part of her mission, and not only her, but one that family connections made particularly salient because those connections have provided her with an unusual collection of insights that are not generally available together, although each one is in the public domain.

-My writing is orthodox, not only in my own opinion and intention, but in the opinion of the diocesan censor where I live.
-Many of my publications carry the Nihil Ostat and Imprimatur of the Bishop of Eastern South Dakota.
+Mary's writing was orthodox, both in her own estimation and that of the local diocesan censor.
+Many of her publications carry the Nihil Ostat and Imprimatur of the Bishop of Eastern South Dakota.

 Patriarchy is the first major step, historically, in the liberation of women.
 A woman always knows she is the mother of her child, and at the moment of birth, so does everyone else.
 Men can always say, "Who, me?" leaving the woman with the task of caring for the child in every way.
 It is when a man says, "This one's mine; I'm going to see that he's okay," that a woman gets the support she needs and can have a full and rich life.